-The argument for polarized training gets even stronger when we consider additional papers in the training literature (4).
+The argument for polarised training gets even stronger when we consider additional papers in the training literature (4).

 …experimental studies lasting 6 weeks to 5 months demonstrate superior responses to polarized training intensity distribution, especially when compared with training intensity distribution that emphasizes threshold of high volume low-intensity training.

 The authors highlight that it may be too soon to crown the “optimal” distribution of training intensity.
 But if you were to put your money on one model, polarised training appears a strong alternative.

 Get the 9 week polarised plan framework in my free newsletter